 Have You Been Arrested for Public Intoxication?

 If you need a Santa Barbara public intoxication lawyer, contact the Law Offices of William C. Makler.
 In fact, our EARLY intervention could make all the difference.
 California Penal Code section 647(f) prohibits being so intoxicated on alcohol and/or drugs, in a public place, that you are not able to care for yourself, or someone else in your care, or if you are obstructing a street or sidewalk (due to your intoxication).
 This offense is alternately referred to as “Public Intoxication,” “Drunk in Public,” “DIP,” “drunk and disorderly” and “disorderly conduct.”

 Often times police officers will look the other way, especially if the person looks as though they will likely make it home safely in spite of their intoxication.
 In cases where the police feel that the person is at risk (and/or presenting risks to others), for example: alone, lost, disoriented, belligerent, young, elderly, disabled, with dependents, about to drive a vehicle and/or female, they will investigate the offense and possibly arrest or detain the individual, ostensibly, for their safety and/or the safety of others.

 California Penal Code section 647(g) allows a peace officer to place someone into civil protective custody in these circumstances as long as the person committed no other crime, is not also under the influence of drugs, provided that there is a sobering facility nearby.

 The City of Santa Barbara maintains such a sobering facility on Haley Street.
-Typically, a person is released by the “Sobering Center” staff after about four hours even though they have the lawful authority to keep them detained for up to 72 hours.
+Typically, a person is released by the “Sobering Center” staff after about four hours even though they have the lawful authority to keep them detained for longer.